searchdiscovery/client-jnj-ga4-dl-spec/events/Where To Buy/sku_change.md

 # Change Item SKU

-Fire whenever a user successfully chagne the sku they are looking at within teh WTB tool.
+Fire whenever a user successfully chagne the sku they are looking at within the WTB tool.

 ## Javascript Code